DFHack/dfhack/LUA_API.rst

   Returns *width, height, centerx, centery*.

+* ``dfhack.buildings.findAtTile(pos)``

+  Scans the buildings for the one located at the given tile.
+  Does not work on civzones.
+Warning: linear scan.

 * ``dfhack.buildings.getCorrectSize(width, height, type, subtype, custom, direction)``

   Computes correct dimensions for the specified building type and orientation,